 Definition: The Colles' fracture is a specific type of broken wrist.
 When a patient sustains a Colles' fracture, there wrist joint is pushed back behind the forearm bone (the radius).
 A Colles' fracture most commonly occurs after falling on to an outstretched hand.

 Depending on the degree of shortening of the forearm bone (radius) and the abnormality of the wrist angulation, a Colles' fracture may need casting or surgery for treatment.
 With minimal shortening or displacement, a cast can be the definitive treatment.
-If the injury is more significant it will likely require operative treatment.
+If the injury is more significant it will likely require surgical treatment.

 Also Known As: Wrist Fracture, Distal Radius Fracture